Skip to content

 When someone new comes to the league, he will be issued a chip for his use starting in his 2nd game day.
 On his first game day he is assigned to both home teams so his playing abilities can be seen by all managers.
 If the home team has enough players (NOT DRAWS) but the visitors are short players, then the new player will be assigned to the visitors.
 After his initial day of games, the roster coordinators (this year Roger Geras & Greg Tolander) will make his roster assignment.

-TEAM REVAMP: At the end of each session, a team, or teams with a winning percentage below 400 may be eligible for a player draft.
+TEAM REVAMP: At the end of sessions two and three, a team, or teams with a winning percentage below 400 may be eligible for a player draft.
 Their eligibility will be determined by the roster coordinators.
 However, the decision to do the draft is up to the eligible team manager to initiate.
 The draft is implemented by the manager, not the board.
 If they wish, they can stand pat with their current players.
 The results of this process do not need board approval.
 The board must, however, be notified so the rosters can be made current.
 Each team may protect up to 3 players in addition to their manager and pitcher (both are protected) that cannot be traded.
 After the draft, the player changing teams becomes one of the 3 protected players and cannot be drafted again in the same year.
 The drafting team manager can pick one unprotected player.
 The team providing the player is NOT compensated.
 The drafting team manager can also engineer up to 2 mutually agreed trades with any manager(s).
 A traded player can ONLY BE MOVED or TRADED once per season (year), he then becomes a protected player on his current team.

 C-Division Rules